 Tolerant of wet soil and deer resistant, Black Cat Salix will grow to 10-12’ tall and wide and is hardy down to zone 4.

 Want to see Black Cat® in action?
 Check out this time-lapse video as the catkins emerge – it’s frighteningly fascinating.

 Well, my clever coworkers in our marketing department have delivered again.
 Check out their fun Halloween video!

-Whether your plans includes Halloween, All Saints Day, or Dia de los Muertos, we hope you have a wonderful weekend with plenty of fall color and sweet treats.
+Whether your plans include Halloween, All Saints Day, or Dia de los Muertos, we hope you have a wonderful weekend with plenty of fall colors and sweet treats.